Jorgy-hub/Arcane/README.md

 ## About
-Riot.ts is NodeJs and Typescript wrapper for easier use of the [Riot API](https://developer.riotgames.com) used for games such as League of Legends, Valorant, TFT; This Wrapper is still on development so I haven't completly covered all of the API.
+Arcane.ts is a NodeJs and Typescript wrapper for easier use of the [Riot API](https://developer.riotgames.com) used for games such as League of Legends, Valorant, TFT; This Wrapper is still on development so I haven't completly covered all of the API.
 * Object-oriented
 * Performant